flamapy/flamapy_fw/CONTRIBUTING.md

 # Contributing

-As an open source project, FaMaPy welcomes contributions of many forms.
+As an open source project, Flamapy welcomes contributions of many forms.

 Examples of contributions include: